davidlorenzo47/OpenCV/README.md

 # OpenCV
-Basic code to show an image
+Basic code to play with OpenCV